Interesting people make interesting art.

 The art department offers three majors covering studio arts and digital media and one minor covering studio arts.
 These programs provide a strong arts education and are flexible enough to allow students to double-major if they choose.
 Other Valpo programs, including secondary education and psychology, combine well with an art degree and allow students to further develop their career and academic interests.

 The art department offers courses from art history to animation.
-Learn more about programs »
+Learn more about courses offered

 Art for Non-Majors